christ-2021/Investigation-des-endpoints/README.md

 Copy the offline collector executable to the system/s you are investigating.
 If you chose "ZIP" collection type, a ZIP file and log file will be created in the directory where the collector is saved.
 At completion, "Press the Enter Key to end."

-If you chose "AWS Bucket" collector, a log file will be created in the directory where the collector is saved and a ZIP file will be uploaded to your Bucket and saved in the diretory where the collector was saved/executed.
-"Press the Enter Key to end."

 **IMPORTANT:** Run the collector as ADMINISTRATOR